Getting to Napa Valley is easy and stress-free

 Private Transportation Services

-Private transportation services, such as limousines, SUVs or buses, may be reserved for airport transportation as well as for Napa Valley winery tours.
+Private transportation services, such as limousines, SUVs or buses, may be reserved for airport transportation.
+(Many of the same services can also be booked for Napa Valley winery tours.)
 Most services can schedule your appointments for both individuals and groups as well as arrange dining reservations.
-The benefit is these drivers not only know the "secret routes" - they also know how to keep you extremely comfortable.
+The benefit is these drivers not only know the "secret routes" – they also know how to keep you extremely comfortable.

 San Francisco Bay Ferry

-The San Francisco/Vallejo Bay Ferry provides a scenic and leisurely route to the Napa Valley.
-The Ferry Building, located at the foot of Market Street along the Embarcadero waterfront in downtown San Francisco, is accessible by BART (Bay Area Rapid Transit) from SFO.
-The Vallejo Ferry Terminal is just a block away from the Vallejo Transit Center, where connecting bus service to the Napa area via the Vine.
+The San Francisco/Vallejo Bay Ferry provides a scenic and leisurely route to Napa Valley.
+The San Francisco Ferry Building, located at the foot of Market Street along the Embarcadero waterfront in downtown San Francisco, is accessible by BART (Bay Area Rapid Transit) from SFO.
+The Vallejo Ferry Terminal is just a block away from the Vallejo Transit Center, then use the connecting VINE Transit bus service to the Napa area.